 We have lily bulbs ready to be planted.
 They are easy to grow and do well in containers.
 A great cut flower as well.

 Its that time of the year when seed potatoes start to appear in store so you can get a head start by "chitting" them.

 Leave the tubers in a warm, dry place, away from direct sunlight.
 When the sprouts are 1cm long, trim some of the smaller sprouts off and keep 3 or 4 of the stronger growing ones.
 Remember potatoes are frost tender so watch for Jack Frost in spring.

 A good way to protect them is to place frost cloth over them for those cold nights.

-When planting out remember potatoes do not like lime as it makes the potatoes go scabby so they grow better in a slightly acidic soil but usually benefit from a feed of superphosphate or a well balanced potato food, like Tui produce, as a base dressing and then a side dressing through the growing season.
+When planting out remember potatoes do not like lime as it makes the potatoes go scabby so they grow better in a slightly acidic soil but usually benefit from a feed of superphosphate or a well balanced potato food, as a base dressing and then a side dressing through the growing season.

 Our rose selection is outstanding, we have some new and recent releases that you will love.

 August weather can give you the feeling spring is not far away, blossom begins to appear, the soil is slowing warming up and its perfect to get your new trees and shrubs planted so their roots establish before spring growing.

 Even though August is the last month of winter it is often the stormiest.
 We are likely to have more frosts, so its important to protect new vege seedlings, plenty of pea straw will do the trick.